AncientAbyss/AbsImm/README.md

 Stories are defined in XML and need to be conform to the story.xsd.
 Examples can be found in the 'res' directory.
+Story files need to be encoded as UTF-8.

 Usage (Client)